0install/docs/docs/specifications/capabilities.md

 `args`
 : Command-line arguments to be passed to the command in escaped form. `%V` gets replaced with the path of the file being opened.
   This is ignored if any `<arg>` elements are specified.

+`single-element-only` - since version 2.21
+: Set this to true to hide the verb if more than one element is selected.
+  Use this to help avoid running out of resources if the user opens too many files.

 `extended`
 : Set this to `true` to hide the verb in the Windows context menu unless the Shift key is pressed when opening the menu.